purplebearddan/das-as-assessment/README.md

+# Digital Accessibility Specialist Level 4 - Apprenticeships

-# Front End Development Midcourse Assignment
+## Module 5 - Accessible Development Assignment

-A week-long, group exercise for FED with Purple Beard.
+An assignment with room for employer colaboration during Digital Accessibility Specialist Level 4 - Apprenticeships with Purple Beard

 ## Objective

-The objective of this assignment is to create a static web application using HTML, CSS, and Vanilla JavaScript.
-The assignment will focus on utilizing 3rd party APIs, making multiple API calls to different endpoints, allowing students to choose their own subject, features, and design for their web app.
+The objective of this assignment is to create a static web application using HTML, CSS, and Vanilla JavaScript that follows best practice with accessability.

+The assignment will focus on utilizing Developer tools, allowing students to choose their own subject, features, and design for their web app.

-Each team will be responsible for producing one web app, ensuring the validity of HTML5 structure, responsiveness of CSS, and clean and error-free JavaScript code.
+Each learner will be responsible for producing one web app, ensuring the validity of HTML5 structure, responsiveness of CSS, and clean and error-free JavaScript code, this is in combination with running the site through accessability tools suchas WAVE / AXE Tools.

+## Deliverables

+- Static Web App
+  - Each learner should produce one static web app based on the chosen subject, featuring multiple functionalities and a well-designed interface.
+- Presentation / Slideshow
+  - Each learner will present their web app in the form of a presentation, highlighting:
+    - the features
+    - design choices
+    - technical aspects of the project.
+- Reflective Journal entried
+  - For each day on the project reflect on the developer journey

 ## Requirements